 The Company establishes accruals for specific legal proceedings when it is considered probable that a loss has been incurred and the amount of the loss can be reasonably estimated.
-However, the results of these claims or proceedings cannot be predicted with certainty, and an unfavorable resolution of one or more of these claims or proceedings could have a material adverse effect on the Company's financial condition, results of operations or cash flows or could result in a material impairment of the Company's assets.
+However, the results of these claims or proceedings cannot be predicted with certainty, and an unfavorable resolution of one or more of these claims or proceedings could have a material adverse effect on the Company's financial condition, results of operations or cash flows, including the modification or loss of one ore more facility management contracts, or could result in a material impairment of the Company's assets.
 The Company's accruals for loss contingencies are reviewed quarterly and adjusted as additional information becomes available.
 The Company does not accrue for anticipated legal fees and costs but expenses those items as incurred.